pyth-network/pyth-gitbook/consumers/on-demand.md

 The Pyth Network SDKs use this approach by default and include all of the necessary logic for computing and sending the fee along with every transaction.

 In addition to update fees, end users ultimately bear the gas cost of updating the Pyth Network price feeds, which means that their transactions cost a little more than they would in the push model.
-However, the cost of a single price update is minimal; it is only expensive when added up across time and feeds.
-The gas and update fee should be only a small portion of the overall transaction cost for the end user.
+However, the cost of a single price update is minimal, so the combined gas and update fee should only be a small portion of the overall transaction cost for the end user.

+## Adversarial selection

-## Adversarial selection** -- Users of Pyth Network have some ability to select which price to use in a transaction.
+On-demand price updates gives users of Pyth Network some ability to select which price to use in a transaction.
-  This ability is highly circumscribed by various constraints: prices must move forward in time, and cannot be from too far in the past.
+This ability is highly circumscribed by various constraints: on-chain prices must move forward in time, and cannot be from too far in the past.
 However, users can still chose any price update that satisfies these constraints.
+This ability is functionally equivalent to latency: it allows users to see the price in the future before using a price from the past.

+The simplest way to guard against this attack vector is to incorporate a staleness check to ensure that the price used in a transaction is sufficiently recent.
+The Pyth Network SDKs include this check by default, where queries for the price will fail if the on-chain time differs from the price's timestamp by more than a threshold amount.
+Highly latency-sensitive protocols may wish to tune this threshold to suit their needs.
-  This ability is functionally equivalent to additional latency on the oracle price; highly latency-sensitive protocols should take additional measures to ensure that they are not using stale prices.
+Protocols may take additional measures to ensure that they are not using stale prices.
-  One possible measure is to operate an off-chain service that pushes price updates when the price moves substantially.
-- **End user transaction cost** --